 Charter schools

-Charter schools in Austin enter into a contract with the school's district, which outlines how the schools are to be managed, the methods of assessment and the goals.
+Charter schools in Austin enter into a contract with the school's district, which outlines how the schools are to be managed, the assessment methods and the goals.
 These schools still receive some public funding, but they aren’t strictly required to follow the state’s curriculum and are allowed some room to manoeuvre when it comes to curriculum design.
 There are fewer admission restrictions, and these schools often accept students who live outside their catchment areas.

 Magnet schools

-A magnet school is a type of public school that offers specialised curricula based on the student's strengths.
-Typically, these schools focus on a particular subject area such as languages, performing arts or STEM (science, technology, engineering and maths).
-Unlike regular public schools, admission requirements at magnet schools aren’t restricted to schooling zones, and they allow students from a wider geographic area to attend as long as they meet the entry requirements.
-Although these schools are primarily state funded, they do receive additional funding from external sources, which is what affords them greater autonomy when it comes to developing their curricula.
+Unlike regular public schools, admission requirements at magnet schools aren’t restricted to schooling zones.
+They allow students from a wider geographic area to attend as long as they meet the entry requirements.
+Although these schools are primarily state-funded, they do receive additional funding from external sources, which affords them greater autonomy when it comes to developing their curricula.

 Private schools in Austin